Q: Why does the Department of the Air Force have a licensing program?

 Q: What are the trademarks of the Department of the Air Force?

-A: The trademarks of the Air Force include "U.S. AIR FORCE," "USAF," "UNITED STATES AIR FORCE," the Air Force Symbol, the Air Force Emblem, Space Force logo and the logo and trade dress of the Air Force Thunderbirds and Air Force One; and several other marks associated with the Air Force, such as unit patches and insignias, enlisted rank, the Army Air Corps Wings, and slogans such as "Aim High...Fly.
+A: The trademarks of the Air Force and Space Force collectively known as the Dept. of the Air Force include "U.S. Air Force," "USAF," "United States Air Force," "United States Space Force," "USSF," the Air Force Symbol, the Air Force Emblem, Space Force logo and the logo and trade dress of the Air Force Thunderbirds and Air Force One; and several other marks associated with the Dept. of the Air Force, such as unit patches and insignias, enlisted rank, the Army Air Corps Wings, and slogans such as "Aim High...Fly.
 Fight.
 Win."
-An "®" should appear on all products bearing the Air Force Symbol; a "TM" should appear on products containing any of the USAF's marks that are not yet registered.
+An "®" should appear on all products bearing the Air Force Symbol, USSF vertical logo, "USSF"; a "TM" should appear on products containing any of the USAF and USSF marks that are not yet registered.